solidjs/solid/documentation/rendering.md

 ## Control Flow

-While you could use a map function for loops they aren't optimized.
-While perhaps not as big of a deal in the VDOM since Solid is designed to not execute all the code from top down repeatedly we rely on techniques like isolated contexts and memoization.
-This is complicated and requires special methods.
+While you could use a map function to loop, they aren't optimized.
+It is perhaps not as big of a deal in VDOM-based libraries (like React), since they always execute all the code from top down repeatedly anyway.
+But Solid is designed to _avoid_ doing that, so we rely on techniques like isolated contexts and memoization.
+This is complicated and require special methods which Solid exposes through JSX control flow syntax.

 ```jsx
 <ul>